PISAresearch/metamask-comp/src/contracts/BitFlipWithOrderingMetaTransaction/README.md

 [We have also included unit tests to verify that everything works as intended.](https://github.com/PISAresearch/metamask-comp/blob/master/test/contracts/BitFlipWalletWithOrdering.test.ts)

+## How does the replay protection work?

+As mentioned, we have both a nonce and a bitmap.
+The former lets us order transactions, the latter lets us support concurrent and in-flight meta-transactions.

 ### Record latest nonce and bitmap

 The replay protection contract stores a mapping of the bitmaps and a mapping for the latest nonce: